SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%kick @ExampleUser what an idiot`

 - **%leaderboard**
-  - Info: **Moderator only.** Gets you the Top 10 rated players of our ranked matchmaking system.
+  - Info: **Slash version available.
+Moderator only.** Gets you the Top 10 rated players of our ranked matchmaking system.

 - **%listrole** `<role>`
   - Info: **Slash version available.** Lists out every Member with a certain role.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.